CommanderOutpost/ppttext-extractor/README.md

 ## 3. Getting Started
 To get started with the PPTText Extractor, follow these simple steps:

-1. Visit the web app URL (provide URL here).
+1. Visit the web app URL https://ppttext-extractor.onrender.com.

 2. Click the "Choose File" button to select the PPTX file you want to extract text from.